Dive

 Smarter.

-Four bodies of knowledge — built for divers who want to understand the ocean, their equipment, and the world beneath the surface.
+Five bodies of knowledge — built for divers who want to understand the ocean, their equipment, the places they dive, and the risks they carry.

 Knowledge that earns its place